 under the macula.
 This creates burns in small areas of the macula.
 This seals off

 the leaky blood vessels.
 This can help prevent more vision loss.

 Why might I need laser photocoagulation for AMD?

-Laser photocoagulation is one type of treatment for AMD.
-AMD is a common cause of
+Laser photocoagulation is 1 type of treatment for AMD.
+AMD is a common cause of severe

-severe vision loss in older adults.
+vision loss in older adults.
 In rare cases, it can result in total blindness.
+AMD

-AMD affects the macula.
+affects the macula.
 So you may still have your side (peripheral) vision.
-But you
+But you may